billyswitzer/dataexpert-v4-capstone-project/README.md

 # Real-time Stock Price Fluctuations Project

+## Installation Instructions
+*****Add these*****

 ## Background and Motivation
 I became interested in investing during my time as a Data Analyst with the North Carolina Department of the State Treasurer, working primarily with the Retirement Systems Division, which manages pension benefits for state and local government workers in the State of North Carolina.
 This interest was augmented after a conversation with my parents in which they revealed that their longtime financial advisor had often been more interested in his own commission than in their financial goals.
 I became determined at that point to learn to manage my own investments, which has proved to be an exciting and worthwhile hobby.
 While most of my investing has been and will likely continue to be in indexes as first proposed by [Jack Bogle](https://www.investopedia.com/terms/j/john_bogle.asp), my desire to explore real-time, near-real-time, and short-term investment opportunitites provided a natural choice for the capstone project for the DataExpert.io V4 bootcamp.

 ## Scope
 There are practically as many opportunities to leverage real-time data in investing as there are investment instruments themselves.
-For this project I considered exploring equities (stocks), credit instruments (bonds, both commercial and government), Real Estate Investment Trusts, and currency exchanges (both cryptocurrencies and currencies issued by governments).
+For this project I considered exploring equities (stocks), credit instruments (bonds, both commercial and government), Real Estate Investment Trusts, currency exchanges (both cryptocurrencies and currencies issued by governments), and deriviatives of the previous categories.
 Short-term changes in price and volume in any of these categories can suggest either buying opportunities, or the need for risk management to minimize losses.
 As most of my experience as an investor is in traditional equities, I decided to focus there for this initial implementation, and decided to further narrow scope to comparisons of real-time stock prices against historical ones.
 This project is a work in progress, and the current implementation should be considered a proof-of-concept.

 ## Target Audience
 The target audience for this initial proof-of-concept are day traders or anyone who is looking for real-time suggestions of which stocks are above or below their historical price averages in order to identify potential buying or selling situations.

 ## Desired Insights
 The initial implementation of the project seeks to answer the following questions:
-1. What are the Top 25 stocks above/below their historical price?
+1. What are the Top 50 stocks above/below their historical price?
 	- Compared with most recent
 		- Daily Close Price
 		- 90 Day Average